vishalagrawal22/CPPT/website/docs/usage/fetch.md

 sidebar_position: 1
 ---

-You can fetch test case data for any problem (fetching the entire contest at once is **not** supported for now) using the **_fetch_** command and [competitive companion](https://github.com/jmerle/competitive-companion) browser extension.
+You can fetch test case data for any problem (fetching the entire contest at once is **not** supported for now) using the `cppt fetch` command and [competitive companion](https://github.com/jmerle/competitive-companion) browser extension.
 It creates the source file which uses the extension mentioned in the config file (defaults to cpp) and copies your template code into the source file.

 ## Usage